 This plan is called the North Ryde Station Precinct Development Control Plan 2013.
 It has been prepared pursuant to the provisions of Section 74C of the Environmental Planning and Assessment Act 1979 (the Act).
-This plan was approved by the Director-General of the Department of Planning and Infrastructure on 20 November 2013 and came into force on 4 December 2013.
+This plan was approved by the Director-General of the Department of Planning and Infrastructure on [date to be inserted].